How to price your images for the first time: 5 top tips

 If you're new to selling your photography it can feel daunting to price your images for the first time, here are our top tips to help...

-One of the most popular features of Picfair Stores is that you’re fully in control of the prices you set for your images.
+One of Picfair Stores' most popular features is that you are fully in control of the prices you set for your images.

 When you upload photos to your Picfair Store, you’re free to select whatever price you like for them.
-Then when an image gets sold, you cash out that same price.
-No cuts, no commissions.
+Then, when an image gets sold, you cash out that same price.
+No cuts, no commission.
 That’s it.

 While we know that this is one of the benefits that photographers with Picfair Stores love the most, we understand that it can be daunting if you’ve never sold images before.
-If that’s the case, you’re probably wondering the best price to sell your photos at, but not quite sure where to start?
+If that’s the case, you’re probably wondering about the best price to sell your photos but not quite sure where to start.

-Honestly, what to price your images is a hugely personal choice, and there’s no right or wrong answer to it; it all depends on what you feel comfortable with.
+Honestly, pricing your images is a hugely personal choice, and there’s no right or wrong answer; it all depends on what you feel comfortable with.
 With this in mind, providing advice regarding a number that suits every photographer can be challenging.
 But in this guide, we’ll try to give you the best advice possible so you can decide what prices to set for your images.
 We’re here to help.

 Editor’s note: